MomenahSaif/Advanced-Threat-Detection-Web-Security-Enhancements/README.md

-This project represents Week 4 of my cybersecurity / backend internship, focused on implementing advanced threat detection, API security hardening, and browser-level security controls.
-The goal of this phase was to detect malicious activity in real time, protect backend APIs from abuse, and enforce secure communication and content loading policies.

-The implementation follows real-world security best practices and aligns with common guidance from OWASP.

-Objectives

-Detect and mitigate brute-force attacks using host-based monitoring

-Protect APIs against abuse, unauthorized access, and cross-origin attacks

-Enforce strong browser security policies to prevent client-side attacks

-Implement layered security controls across the system

-Technologies Used

-Node.js

-Express.js

-express-rate-limit

-cors

-helmet

-Fail2Ban

-Linux (Ubuntu/Kali environment)

-1. Intrusion Detection & Monitoring
-Tool Used: Fail2Ban

-Fail2Ban was configured as a host-based intrusion detection and prevention system.
-It continuously monitors system authentication logs and automatically blocks IP addresses that exhibit malicious behavior such as repeated failed login attempts.

-Key Features Implemented

-Real-time monitoring of SSH authentication logs

-Automatic detection of brute-force login attempts

-Temporary IP banning after multiple failed login attempts

-Configurable retry thresholds and ban duration

-Configuration Summary

-SSH jail enabled

-Retry limit and ban time configured

-Service enabled and verified using fail2ban-client

-Security Benefit

-This setup helps mitigate:

-SSH brute-force attacks

-Credential stuffing

-Unauthorized access attempts at the system level

-2. API Security Hardening

-The backend API was secured using multiple layered controls to prevent abuse and unauthorized access.

-2.1 Rate Limiting

-Tool Used: express-rate-limit

-Rate limiting was applied at the API level to restrict the number of requests from a single IP address within a defined time window.

-Configuration Details

-Time window: 15 minutes

-Maximum requests per IP: 100

-Applied to all /api/* routes

-Security Benefit

-Prevents brute-force login attempts

-Reduces risk of denial-of-service (DoS) attacks

-Protects backend resources from abuse

-2.2 CORS Configuration

-Tool Used: cors middleware

-Cross-Origin Resource Sharing (CORS) was configured to restrict which client origins are allowed to access the API.

-Configuration Details

-Only trusted origins allowed

-Limited HTTP methods (GET, POST)

-Wildcard origins explicitly avoided

-Security Benefit

-Prevents unauthorized websites from accessing the API

-Protects against data theft via malicious frontends

-Enforces controlled API consumption

-2.3 API Authentication

-Method Used: API Key–based Authentication

-Sensitive API endpoints were protected using an API key mechanism.
+# Week 4 – Advanced Threat Detection & Web Security Enhancements

+## Overview
+This project focuses on implementing advanced security controls for a Node.js Express application.
+The goal was to enhance threat detection, harden API security, and protect the application against common web-based attacks using industry-standard tools and best practices.

+The implementation covers intrusion detection, API abuse prevention, secure cross-origin communication, authentication mechanisms, and browser-level security headers.

+---

+## Objectives
+- Detect and mitigate brute-force and unauthorized access attempts
+- Secure API endpoints against abuse and unauthorized usage
+- Implement strong browser security controls to prevent client-side attacks
+- Align security practices with OWASP Top 10 recommendations

+---

+## Technologies Used
+- Node.js
+- Express.js
+- Fail2Ban
+- express-rate-limit
+- cors
+- helmet
+- Linux (Ubuntu/Kali)

+---

+## 1. Intrusion Detection & Monitoring

+### Tool Used
+**Fail2Ban**

+### Description
+Fail2Ban was configured as a host-based intrusion prevention system to monitor authentication logs in real time.
+It detects repeated failed login attempts and automatically blocks the source IP address using firewall rules.

+### Implementation Steps
+- Installed Fail2Ban on the Linux system
+- Created a local configuration file (`jail.local`)
+- Enabled the SSH jail to monitor authentication attempts
+- Configured retry limits and ban duration
+- Verified monitoring using the Fail2Ban client

+### Outcome
+- Real-time monitoring of SSH login attempts
+- Automatic IP banning after multiple failed attempts
+- Protection against brute-force attacks

+---

+## 2. API Security Hardening

+### 2.1 Rate Limiting

+**Tool:** express-rate-limit

+Rate limiting was implemented to protect API endpoints from brute-force and denial-of-service attacks by limiting the number of requests per IP address.

+**Configuration Highlights:**
+- Time window: 15 minutes
+- Maximum requests: 100 per IP
+- Applied to all `/api/*` routes

+This ensures that excessive or malicious requests are automatically blocked.

+---

+### 2.2 Cross-Origin Resource Sharing (CORS)

+**Tool:** cors middleware

+CORS was configured to restrict API access to trusted origins only.
+This prevents unauthorized or malicious websites from accessing the backend APIs.

+**Key Controls:**
+- Restricted allowed origins
+- Limited allowed HTTP methods
+- Prevented wildcard (`*`) access

+This reduces the risk of cross-origin data leakage and misuse.

+---

+### 2.3 API Authentication

+**Method Used:** API Key Authentication

+Sensitive API endpoints were protected using API key–based authentication.
 Requests without a valid API key are denied access.

-Implementation Details

-API key sent via custom request header

-Middleware validates API key before allowing access

-Unauthorized requests receive HTTP 401 response

-Security Benefit

-Ensures only authorized clients can access protected endpoints

-Prevents unauthenticated API usage

-Provides a simple but effective access control mechanism

-3. Security Headers & Content Security Policy

-To protect against client-side attacks, multiple HTTP security headers were implemented using Helmet.

-3.1 Security Headers

-Tool Used: helmet

-Helmet was added as global middleware to automatically apply recommended security headers.

-Headers enforced include:

-X-Content-Type-Options

-X-Frame-Options

-Referrer-Policy

-Other browser hardening headers

-3.2 Content Security Policy (CSP)

-A strict Content Security Policy was configured to control which resources the browser is allowed to load.

-CSP Rules Implemented

-Only self-hosted scripts allowed

-Inline and external untrusted scripts blocked

-Object embedding disabled

-Only trusted sources allowed for images and connections

-Security Benefit

-Prevents cross-site scripting (XSS) attacks

-Blocks malicious script injection

-Reduces impact of compromised frontend code

-3.3 HTTP Strict Transport Security (HSTS)

-HSTS headers were configured to enforce HTTPS communication.

-Configuration Details

-Max-age set to one year

-Subdomains included

-Preload enabled

-Important Note

-HSTS is ignored by browsers on HTTP and localhost environments.
-It becomes effective when the application is deployed over HTTPS in a production environment.

-Security Benefit

-Forces encrypted HTTPS communication

-Prevents SSL stripping and protocol downgrade attacks

-Verification & Testing

-The following verification steps were performed:

-Fail2Ban jail status verified using fail2ban-client

-API rate limiting tested by repeated requests

-Unauthorized API access tested without API key

-Authorized access verified with valid API key

-Security headers confirmed via browser developer tools
+**Key Features:**
+- API key passed through request headers
+- Middleware-based authentication
+- Unauthorized requests return HTTP 401

+This ensures that only authorized clients can access protected resources.

+---

+## 3. Security Headers & Content Security Policy

+### 3.1 Security Headers

+**Tool:** Helmet

+Helmet middleware was used to add multiple HTTP security headers automatically, protecting the application from common browser-based attacks such as clickjacking and MIME-type sniffing.

+---

+### 3.2 Content Security Policy (CSP)

+A strict Content Security Policy was implemented to mitigate Cross-Site Scripting (XSS) attacks.

+**CSP Controls:**
+- Scripts allowed only from the same origin
+- Inline scripts blocked
+- External object embedding disabled
+- Insecure requests upgraded when possible

+This significantly reduces the risk of script injection attacks.

+---

+### 3.3 HTTP Strict Transport Security (HSTS)

+HSTS was configured to enforce secure HTTPS communication.

+**Key Settings:**
+- One-year max-age
+- Subdomains included
+- Preload enabled

+Note: HSTS is enforced only when the application is deployed over HTTPS.
+On localhost (HTTP), browsers ignore this header, which is expected behavior.

+---

+## Verification & Testing
+- API endpoints tested via browser and command-line tools
+- Rate limiting validated by repeated requests
+- Authentication verified using valid and invalid API keys
+- Security headers confirmed using browser developer tools
+- Fail2Ban status checked using `fail2ban-client`

+---

+## Conclusion
+This focused on implementing practical, real-world security controls across both server-side and client-side layers.
+The application is now protected against common threats such as brute-force attacks, API abuse, unauthorized access, and client-side script injection, aligning with modern web security best practices.

+---

+## Repository Contents
+- Express application source code
+- Security middleware implementations
+- Configuration files
+- Documentation and screenshots for verification

+---

+## Author
+Momenah Saif